City identification card: Plainfield, New Jersey (2013)

 Starting in November 2013, Plainfield Community ID Cards is being issued with the support of the Plainfield Police Department.
 This card is being issued by a non-profit group Angels For Action, Inc. They were trained and mentored by the Latin American Legal Defense and Education Fund (LALDEF) from Mercer County,.
 For identification only, the local identity cards do not grant legal residency or the right to work.
 Approved by the Plainfied City Cooperation, the card is also accepted by law enforcement agencies, municipal agencies, clinics, hospitals, libraries, social service agencies, and many stores and banks.
 Angels For Action and other local organizations are also in the process trying to encourage the Plainfield City Council to approve a municipal identity ID Card system to supply cards at a larger scale for the growing population of Plainfield.
 Angels for Actions had also helped mentor and encourage ID Cards for Newark and Roselle.

 Roselle, New Jersey (2015)

-The city council of Roselle, New Jersey unanimously passed an ordinance that will allow the Borough to launch a community-wide identification card program on October 21, 2015 and began issuing cards on December 14, 2015.
+The city council of Roselle, New Jersey unanimously passed an ordinance that allowed the Borough to launch a community-wide identification card program on October 21, 2015 and began issuing cards on December 14, 2015.